Chemical Testing in DUI Arrests

 Because chemical testing is done by humans, there is a number of situations wherein the chemical test results may be inaccurate.
 For example, if the police collect blood, the collection method they use, including the type of blood tube used, could contaminate the sample.
 If the person collecting the sample uses an alcohol wipe to clean the suspected driver’s skin before collecting the sample, they could impact the test results.
 Failure to preserve the blood tube at the correct temperature could also affect the results.

 All instruments used to measure data must be calibrated regularly to ensure the accuracy of the results.
 This includes any type of breathalyzer as well as any GC/MS instruments used for testing.
 Additionally, these instruments have maintenance schedules that must be adhered to according to the manufacturer.

-Finally, the governments of DC and Virginia must establish a proper chain of custody to ensure the chemical test results are correctly tied to the sample provided by a specific person.
+Finally, the governments of DC and Alexandria, VA must establish a proper chain of custody to ensure the chemical test results are correctly tied to the sample provided by a specific person.
 In other words, there are any number of different ways the test results can be challenged, even if the chemical test results appear to indicate someone’s guilt.